zainabbehzad/survey-form/README.md

-Survey-Form 🚀
+# Survey Form 🚀

-Project Description 📝
+## Project Description 📝

-🌟 👩‍💻 Welcome to our Computer Enroll Survey Form!
-Crafted with simplicity and practicality, this exercise serves as a learning opportunity for aspiring web developers like yourself.
-Dive into the fundamentals as you navigate through this form designed to gather insights into computing needs.
-Your engagement with this exercise enriches your understanding and hones your skills in web development.
-Let's make this exercise a rewarding journey towards mastery!
-Happy coding💻📝🚀
+> 🌟 👩‍💻This project is a survey form built using HTML and CSS.
+The form collects user information, preferences, and feedback through various input fields, dropdown menus, and a textarea.
+The design is clean and responsive, ensuring a seamless user experiene across different devices.💻📝🚀

-Demo 📸
+## Demo 📸

-Technologies Used 🛠️
+## Technologies Used 🛠️
-HTML
+- HTML
-CSS
+- CSS

+## Installation 💻

 Installation 💻
 To install and set up this project, simply follow these steps: